Guide to Overwintering Outdoor Bonsai

 The Species of Tree

-It kind of goes without saying that different species need different conditions in order to thrive but it’s astounding how often I am asked about keeping outdoor trees indoors and vise-a-versa.
+It kind of goes without saying that different species need different conditions in order to thrive but it’s astounding how often I am asked about keeping outdoor trees indoors and vice versa.
 Find out where your particular species of plant naturally occurs.
 For instance olives naturally grow around the Mediterranean region, Spain, Italy, Greece etc’.
 The climate there is warm and very often dry, particularly in summer.
 So with a little imagination we can figure the tree will not stand a Scandinavian or British winter of low light and heavy precipitation and cold.
 However with a little care olives will thrive in Britain and can withstand – 10° of frost.
 Tree species that are native to your area should do well in your area…. fairy obviously but do bear in mind that a bonsai is a little more susceptible than a comparable plant growing in the ground.
 Trees termed ‘Indoor’ are typically from tropical regions and are tender (they will not stand frost).
 These need to be kept above freezing in winter, however a centrally heated house may be too warm.
 Thanks to the likes of Google it’s very easy to find out about your plant species.
 Do not rely on ‘Bonsai’ sites or forums to find out about your plants.
 Go to sites where the information is based on science and horticultural practice rather than hearsay.
 There are a lot of very good specialist commercial horticultural web sites, plant directories and encyclopaedic media that provide sound proven species profiles.
 Do make sure you take time to identify your tree properly, common names are about as much use as a chocolate tea pot!
 As an example we recently bought a tree from a very large importer under the name jasminum nudiflorum, an incredibly tough cold hardy plant.
 Upon examination it was found to be Brunfelsia that is a semi tropical species entirely incapable of withstanding frost.
 The moral is to make sure you know what you have got.
 Then find good sound advice about the species and variety.
 From there you should be able to make an informed decision on what you need to provide for the plant.

 General Pointers for Overwintering Bonsai